rovrone-org/rovrone-website/README.md

     ```bash
     npm run dev
     ```
-    The backend will be available at `http://localhost:4000`.
+    The backend will be available at the same domain as the frontend, under the `/api` path.

 2.  **Start the Frontend Dev Server:**
     In a separate terminal, run the Vite development server.
 This provides hot-reloading and a better development experience for the UI.